The Martin Beautiful committee is a citizen committee of the City of Martin created in 2000 to lead the community’s

 Do you know someone with a beautiful front yard or well kept business?
 This is their time to shine!
 The Martin Beautiful Committee is accepting nominations for the annual Martin Beautiful Awards.
 Awards are given to owners who have demonstrated the greatest efforts to beautify their property during the year.
 Award categories include Churches, Residences (Two Winners), Multiple Residences, Business/Commercial, and Adopt-A-Site.
 Nominations can be made by phone, please leave a message at 721-588-2507 or by email at [email protected]

 Please include the address, owner’s name, and a phone number if possible.
-The Martin Beautiful Committee will judge nominated sites between June 16-22, 2020.
-Winners will be announced at the Tennessee Soybean Festival Mayors Luncheon on September 8, 2020.
+The Martin Beautiful Committee will judge nominated sites between June 26-July 10, 2020.
+Winners following the decision vis local media.